hynek/structlog/docs/index.md

 ### Integration with Existing Systems

-`structlog` is both zero-config as well as highly flexible.
+`structlog` is both zero-config as well as highly configurable.
 You can use it on its own or integrate with existing systems.
 Dedicated support for the standard library and Twisted is shipped out-of-the-box.